GetGit-M-Link/salmonella-enterica-pipeline/README.md

 -o <output_dir> directory to store all the resulting files (required)

 ```
+>Contig: von continious: zusammenhängend: überlappende reads
+>Scaffold are chained together contigs using additional information about position and orientation of the contigs in the genome and using gaps

 Changed from fastq-dump to fasterq-dump.
 Fasterq-dump is the more recent tools and also separates the unpaired reads automatically (splits into 3: forward, reverse, error)
 ```
 rule all: